Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-01-25-ARIMA_STAN.md

 print(fit, pars = c("alpha", "phi", "theta", "sigma"))
 ```

----

 ## **Conclusion**

 Bayesian time series modeling provides a flexible, interpretable framework for analyzing temporal data.
 Beginning with the autoregressive model, we can successively build toward more complex structures like ARMA and ARIMA.
 Each model expands our capacity to handle persistence, shocks, and non-stationarity in a principled probabilistic way.
 While Bayesian inference comes with computational cost, it also brings the benefits of full uncertainty quantification, model extensibility, and coherent predictions under uncertainty.
 Using Stan and RStan, we can translate classical time series models into a Bayesian framework and apply them to real-world data with transparency and rigor.
 Future work may involve extending these models to accommodate seasonality, hierarchical structure, or time-varying parameters.

-If you'd like to explore these extensions or need help interpreting your own results, feel free to reach out or comment below.